captbobo/memory-game/README.md

 # Memory Card Game

-My take on a classic
+My take on a classic game.